Cypress Gardens – Moncks Corner, South Carolina

 South Carolina | SC Picture Project | Berkeley County Photos | Cypress Gardens

-Azaleas bloom along a sun-dappled path at Cypress Gardens, located near Moncks Corner in Berkeley County.
+Cypress trees tower above the murky black waters of this swamp garden, located near Moncks Corner in Berkeley County.
 Cypress Gardens was created in 1909 by Benjamin Rufus Kitteredge on the original rice fields of Dean Hall Plantation.
 Today, the walking paths through the gardens follow the tops of the dikes.
 Kittredge opened the gardens to the public in 1932.

 Cypress Gardens showcases the unique natural environment of the South Carolina Lowcountry.
 Below is a photo of cypress knees, or the knobby, woody formations that grow vertically from the cypress tree’s (Taxodium distichum) root system.
 Scientists still do not know the purpose of knees but suspect they might have multiple uses as a sort of “snorkle,” bringing oxygen to submerged roots, and to anchor the massive trees during storms or even acting as a hedge during such events.
 While the functions of knees are only hypotheses, their mysterious beauty is synonymous with a cypress swamp.